-- The Fair Access Panel will consist of the Designated Safeguarding Lead (DSL), Inclusion and Support, a member of the Senior Leadership Team and, where appropriate the relevant Head of Faculty.
-The aim of the panel is to ensure the right support is being offered for students currently on programme.
-The panel will also discuss and agree the most appropriate progression for students who have experienced previous barriers to learning or who have not met College expectations in a previous year of study at the College. - Other potential support needs and barriers to learning will be identified during the screening process that Admissions carry out.
-These will be subject to appropriate referrals such as Safeguarding and Wellbeing, Inclusion and Support and Careers Guidance teams. - Where new applicants are declined and wish to appeal this decision, they can ask for their case to be referred to the Panel who will consider all relevant information to ensure decisions reached are fair and appropriate.
-The College reserves the right not to accept a student in College but will work with them to refer to more suitable provision, as appropriate.
+The Fair Access Panel will consist of the Designated Safeguarding Lead (DSL), Inclusion and Support, Vice Principals and, where appropriate the relevant Head of Faculty.
+The aim of the panel is to ensure the right support is being offered for

+- students currently on programme.
+The panel will also discuss and agree the most appropriate progression for students who have experienced barriers to learning or who have not met college expectations in a previous year of study at the college. - Other potential support needs and barriers to learning will be identified during the screening process that Admissions carry out.
+These will be subject to appropriate referrals such as Safeguarding and Tutorial, Inclusion and Support and Careers Guidance. - Where new applicants are declined and wish to appeal this decision, they can ask for their case to be referred to the Panel who will look collectively at all relevant information and ensure the decision is fair and appropriate.
+The college reserves the right not to accept a student in College but will work with them to refer to more suitable provision, as appropriate